scottedwardpratt/stat/ModelOptimization/README.txt

     The various source files will compile, producing a library libModelOptimization.a in a directory called "lib" in the root level of the build directory.

+5. (optional) Type

+   ctest

+   This runs the tests defined in the project.